 CEO Tax Effects on Acquisition Structure and Value

-We hypothesize that prior evidence of capital gains tax liabilities having an effect on acquisition features is driven by CEOs’ tax liabilities.
-To test this hypothesis, we estimate CEOs’ tax liabilities for a large sample of acquisitions over the last twenty years and examine the effects of such liabilities on acquisition outcomes.
-Results indicate that the positive relations between shareholder-level capital gain tax rates and 1) the likelihood of a nontaxable acquisition and 2) acquisition premiums documented in Ayers, Lefanowicz, and Robinson (2004, 2003) are largely driven by CEO tax effects.
-Furthermore, we find evidence consistent with the CEO’s tax incentives leading to potential agency problems under certain conditions.
-Finally, we show that whether acquisition structure or premiums are adjusted in response to CEO taxes depends on the alternatives available for the acquirer.
-Our study contributes to our understanding of what taxes and whose taxes affect acquisition structure and value.
+We hypothesize that prior evidence of target shareholder capital gains tax liabilities affecting acquisition features is driven by the tax liabilities of the target firm CEO.
+To test this, we estimate CEOs’ capital gains tax liabilities for a large sample of acquisitions and examine the effects of such liabilities on acquisition outcomes.
+Results indicate that the previously documented positive relations between shareholder-level capital gains tax rates and 1) the likelihood of a nontaxable acquisition (Ayers, Lefanowicz, and Robinson 2004) and 2) acquisition premiums (Ayers, Lefanowicz, and Robinson 2003) are largely driven by CEO tax effects.
+We also find evidence consistent with 1) CEOs’ tax incentives leading to potential agency conflicts under certain conditions and 2) acquisition structure or premium being adjusted in response to CEOs’ taxes depending on the alternatives available to the acquirer.
+Our study contributes to our understanding of what and whose taxes affect acquisition structure and value.

 Suggested Citation: Suggested Citation